serialcomma/blog/_posts/2020-03-29-bundle-vs-bundle-exec.md

 I manage this blog (and several others) with [Jekyll](https://jekyllrb.com).
 While it is easy and efficient to add content once I've installed and configured it, I run across anomalies with every new installation.

 I don't pretend to understand Ruby or most of the other components Jekyll is built from, including the 'gems' functionality.
-When running `bundle install` I would frequently encounter errors that seemingly came from nowhere--these were fresh installs and I hadn't touched the code.
+When running `bundle install` I would frequently encounter errors that seemingly came from nowhere---these were fresh installs and I hadn't touched the code.
 After some digging, I saw a recommendation to change the command to `bundle exec install`.
 Bingo!
 Problem solved.

 The recommendation didn't explain why adding `exec` would fix the problem.
 Now I've found the answer on this [stackoverflow post](https://stackoverflow.com/questions/6588674/what-does-bundle-exec-rake-mean).
 See the *second* answer in that post for the most straightforward explanation.